KennthShang/PhaTYP/README.md

 PhaTYP is a python library for bacteriophages' lifestyle prediction.
 PhaTYP is a BERT-based model and rely on protein-based vocabulary to convert DNA sequences into sentences for prediction.

+## News !!!
+Our web server for phage-related tasks (including phage identification, taxonomy classification, lifestyle prediction, and host prediction) is available!
+You can visit [PhaBOX](https://phage.ee.cityu.edu.hk/) to use the GUI.
+We also provided more detailed intermediate files and visualization for further analyzation.
+A stand-alone version of PhaBOX is also available via [GitHub version](https://github.com/KennthShang/PhaBOX), and you can run all these tools at once.
+Hope you will enjoy it!

 # Overview
 The main function of PhaTYP is to predict the lifestyles (virulent or temperate) of phage-like contigs.
 The input of the program should be fasta files and the output will be a csv file showing the predictions.
 Since it is a Deep learning model, if you have GPU units on your PC, we recommand you to use them to save your time.